-To sum up, if you have a kayak made from composite material, you should always transport it upside down, hull up, on the roof rack of your car unless you have specialized roof racks that will protect the fragile hull of the composite kayak.
+To sum up, if you have a kayak made from composite material, you should always transport it upside down, hull up, on your car’s roof rack unless you have specialized roof racks that will protect the fragile hull of the composite kayak.

 If your kayak is made from any other material such as plastics or rigid foam, you can transport your kayak in any orientation on the roof of your car that makes sense for the type of transportation gear and accessories that you have on your car.

-Remember to always tie down the nose and stern or the kayak as well as strap it to the roof rack, and always drive at a reduced speed to minimize the effect of the wind and improve fuel efficiency!
+Remember to always tie down the nose and stern of the kayak, strap it to the roof rack, and always drive at a reduced speed to minimize the effect of the wind and improve fuel efficiency!

 Have fun and stay safe out there!